iiab/iiab/roles/maps/README.md

 # IIAB Maps

 The new IIAB Maps lets you choose a configuration that works for you.
-Because we know your disk space is limited, we give you multiple granular quality levels for:
+Because we know your disk space is limited, we give you multiple quality options, in each of these 4 areas:

 - [OpenStreetMap or Natural Earth](#how-do-i-try-iiabs-new-maps-as-of-march-2026) (vector)
 - [Satellite Photos](#how-do-i-try-iiabs-new-maps-as-of-march-2026) (raster)
 - [Terrain](#what-about-3d-terrain) (optional 3D elevation data)
-- ​[Map search](#can-i-try-out-search) (cities only for now)
+- ​[Map search](#can-i-try-out-search) (e.g. to find cities and towns)

 NEW: Need more detail in specific areas, in addition to the above global maps?
 IIAB implementers/operators can download "[Full Quality Regions](#full-quality-regions-experimental)" for parts of the world that are especially important to their community.
 These high-res rectangular regions provide _maximum_ graphical detail, without using up too much disk space.